Diamante-Smith/osticket-prereqs/README.md

 - Under MySQL Username, type in "root" and for the password type in "root" -> Click "install now" to finalize everything

+- All these tables were created within our osTicket database, a bunch of stuff it will use on the backend

 <br>